nikomatsakis/rfcs/active/0000-restore-int-fallback.md

 and have integer/float literals be typed as `int`/`float` (this is also what Haskell does).
 Some time later, we did [various measurements][m] and found that in real world code this fallback was rarely used.
-Therefore, we decided that to remove the fallback.
+Therefore, we decided to remove the fallback.

 ## Experience with lack of fallback